-The district is owned by benefit unit holders (tap holders) and a five-member board of directors governs the district.
-The Board of Directors are Charles Stinnett, Chairman, Gary Rogers, Vice-Chairman, Chad Jester, Secretary-Treasurer, Jim Self, Director, Arnold Kunzee, Director.
+The district is owned by benefit unit holders (tap holders), and a five-member board of directors governs the district.
+The Board of Directors are Charles Stinnett, Chairman; Gary Rogers, Vice-Chairman; Chad Jester, Secretary-Treasurer; Jim Self, Director; and Arnold Kunzee, Director.

 Management of the district consists of an Operations Manager, Rick Lang and Business Manager, Bill Giles.
 Their respective backgrounds and experience compliment the district's ability to be responsive to the district's needs.
 It also allows them to establish a meaningful vision for future service and growth.

 Rural Water District #4 operates its own water plant and sewer plant.
 Construction is complete on the water plant expansion that doubled the system's capacity.
 The new water plant went into service in November 2006.
 Consistent growth in the district is expected to continue for years to come.

 A five-year plan includes upgrades throughout the district that will essentially bring it in line with recommendations that came out of a recent engineering hydraulic study.
 Many of those upgrades are part of the current "District Wide Improvement Project" that was completed in the Fall of 2011.